 Our Volunteers: BECA aims to provide its volunteers with a challenging, transformative experience that gives an in-depth understanding of grassroots international development, underserved Central American communities, bilingual teaching strategies, and community capacity building techniques.
 As a result, BECA teachers develop the skills and responsibilities to be effective teachers, communicators, and leaders.
-Afterwards, BECA teachers go on to become Fulbright scholars; microfinance specialists; US Foreign Service Officers; charter school teachers; World Bank employees; non-profit executives; law, business, and public policy students.
+Afterwards, BECA teachers go on to become Fulbright scholars, microfinance specialists, US Foreign Service Officers, charter school teachers, World Bank employees, non-profit executives, law and public policy students.
 Does this sound intriguing?

 Job responsibilities include (but are not limited to): • Planning lessons and teaching all subjects except Spanish and Honduran Social Studies; • Collaborating with the teaching team (Honduran and International) on school projects, events planning, curriculum development; • Providing consistent communication with parents and other community members; • Contributing to collaborative and respectful group living experience.